XHIDO-FM

-XHIDO-FM is a radio station on 100.5 FM in Tula, Hidalgo, Mexico, known as Super Stereo.
+XHIDO-FM is a commercial radio station on 100.5 FM in Tula, Hidalgo, Mexico.
+It is owned by NRM Comunicaciones and known as Super Stereo.

 History

 XHIDO received its concession on August 6, 1993.
 It was owned by Fernando Fernández y Almeda and broadcast originally on 90.9 MHz.
 Sometime after, it moved to 100.5 FM.

 The station was known as Super Stereo until rebranding as Bandolera 100.5 FM, in the style of NRM's XEBS-AM 1410 in Mexico City, on August 14, 2019.
 This lasted three years before the Super Stereo name was restored on September 1, 2022.